perfsonar/docs/config_regular_testing.rst

 password Directive
 ------------------------------------
 :Description: The password or API key to use when authenticating to the measurement archive.
-If not set, then IP authentication or another means must be set on the server.
+If not set, then IP authentication or another means must be configured on the server.
 :Syntax: ``password PASSWD``
 :Contexts: :ref:`measurement_archive <config_regular_testing-measurement_archive>`
 :Occurrences:  Zero or One